openelb/website/content/en/docs/getting-started/configuration/configure-ip-address-pools-using-eip.md

 * `name`: Name of the Eip object.

+* `annotations`:

+  * `eip.openelb.kubesphere.io/is-default-eip`: Whether the current Eip object is the default Eip object.
+The value can be `"true"` or `"false"`.
+If a default Eip object exists, you do not need to specify an Eip object when creating a Service and the system automatically assigns an IP address from the default Eip object to the Service.
+If you do not specify an Eip object when creating a Service while no default IP address exists, the system automatically assigns an IP address from any available Eip object, if any, to the Service.
+For each Kubernetes cluster, you can set only one Eip object as the default Eip object.

 `spec`:

 * `address`: One or more IP addresses, which will be used by OpenELB.
 The value format can be: